hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 - We followed and measured the same distinct polyps in this experiment.
 We should find a good way to normalize this (or could use multiple locations and average the signals for one organism).
 - Sacrifice and image 1 coral's tissue a day on days 2, 3, and 4.

+# Day 1:
+- Use airbrush to make slurry (find the protocol/video [here](https://hputnam.github.io/Putnam_Lab_Notebook/Coral_Tissue_Removal_protocol/]) and bring slurry tubes over and pipette on slide in engineering.
+- Measurements at 1:15 pm and coral 5 was sacrificed to make tissue slurry.

 # Day 2:
-- Use airbrush to make slurry and bring slurry tubes over and pipette on slide in engineering.
+- Corals 6 and 9 were sacrificed to make slurry at 1:45, after signals were taken
+- MG has data/figs

+# Day 3:
-- Measurements at 1:15 pm and coral 5 was sacrificed to make tissue slurry.
+- Corals 7 and 10 were sacrificed to make slurry at 11:30 ?????
+- HP came in to look at cells under scope

 # Possible problems